What is an AST Test?

 - Frequent itching

-Even if you don't have symptoms, your health care provider may order an AST blood test if you are at a higher risk of liver disease.
-Risk factors for liver disease include:
+Even if you don't have symptoms, your health care provider may order an AST blood test if you're more likely to develop liver disease because of:

 What happens during an AST blood test?